openfootball/openfootball.github.io/build.md

 ## Build Your Own `football.db` Copy {#build}

-To build your own `football.db` copy from the plain text fixtures use the sportdb command line tool.
+Use the `sportdb` command line tool to build your own `football.db` copy from plain text fixtures.
 Example:

 Step 1:  Get a copy of the `world.db` fixtures